2022 Tampa Bay Buccaneers season: Week 5: vs. Atlanta Falcons

 In the third quarter, Tom Brady threw deep to Mike Evans, who broke free for a 40-yard gain all the way to the Atlanta 1-yard line.
 On the next play, Brady threw to Fournette for the touchdown, and followed it up with a two-point conversion pass to Russell Gage.
 Tampa Bay led 21–0 at the end of the third quarter.

 Atlanta tried to rally in the fourth quarter, as Tampa Bay's offense went cold.
 The Buccaneers went three-and-out on three straight drives, while the Falcons put up two touchdowns to trim the deficit to 21–15.
 With 3:18 left in regulation, Tampa Bay faced a 3rd-and-3 at their own 43.
 Brady's pass was incomplete, but a defensive holding penalty on Atlanta gave the Buccaneers a first down.
 Three plays later, Tampa Bay faced another 3rd down.
-Tom Brady was sacked for a loss of 10, but Grady Jarrett was called for a questionable roughing the passer penalty.
+Tom Brady was sacked for a loss of 10, but Grady Jarrett was called for roughing the passer.
 Brady then made a crucial 9-yard completion to Mike Evans for a first down just before the two-minute warning.
 Brady was then able to take a knee to seal the victory.

 The Tampa Bay defense held Atlanta scoreless through three quarters, sacked Marcus Mariota five times, and held the Falcons to only 89 yards in the first half.
 The Buccaneers won their fifth straight against the Falcons, and Tom Brady remained undefeated individually against Atlanta.
 Tampa Bay improved to 3–2 on the season, taking the lead in the NFC South.